Windows 10 vs Windows 11 File History: Key Differences

-Step 2.
-It will open the Windows 11 Control Panel and direct you to Control Panel > All Control Panel Items > File History.
+1. Type File History in the Windows 11 search box and select it.
+It will open the Control Panel and direct you to Control Panel > All Control Panel Items (change View by option to Larger icon) > File History.

-- You can also Exclude folders that you don’t want to backup.
+3. Then, click Exclude folders to add folders that you don’t want to backup.

 Step 1.
 Click on the Start menu, then search for and open Edit group policy.

-Step 3.
-Double-click the Turn off File History to open the settings.
-Then tick the Disabled box to enable File History and click Apply.
+Step 2.
+Navigate to the following path, double-click the Turn off File History settings and tick Disabled box and click Apply to enable File History in Windows 11.

 Step 1.
 Press Win+R to open the Run window and type regedit to open the Registry Editor.